-Traditionally, individuals have needed to wait to apply for a waiver of inadmissibility until after they have appeared for their immigrant visa interview abroad and have been determined inadmissible by a Department of State consular officer.
+As long as an individual is not eligible to adjust their status in the U.S., they must travel outside of the country to seek an immigrant visa through consular processing.
+Traditionally, these individuals with unlawful presence in the U.S. have needed to wait to apply for a waiver of inadmissibility until after they have appeared for their immigrant visa interview abroad and have been determined inadmissible by a Department of State consular officer.

 However, the provisional unlawful presence waiver exists for individuals who only need a waiver of inadmissibility for unlawful presence before applying for an immigrant visa.
 This provision allows people to apply for the waiver before leaving the U.S. for their visa interview.
-This shortens the amount of time that families are separated while relatives of U.S. citizens and lawful permanent residents are seeking immigrant visas to become lawful permanent residents themselves.
+The purpose of this process is to shorten the amount of time that families are separated while relatives of U.S. citizens and lawful permanent residents are seeking immigrant visas to become lawful permanent residents themselves.

 You may be eligible for the provisional unlawful presence waiver if: